• The Same Transaction, Two Viewpoints

 • Industry and Cultural Habits

-Invoice and bill often describe the same underlying document—a request for payment for goods or services—but context changes which word people use.
+Invoice and bill often describe the same underlying document—a request for payment for goods or services, but context changes which word people use.
 Vendors say they send an invoice; customers say they received a bill.
 Software menus mix terms.
+The Uniform Commercial Code uses specific terminology for commercial documents that may differ from everyday language.

 Key Takeaways